WATCH NOW: Touring the River Valley: John A. Latsch State Park

 The DNR shares that the stairs had to be created using a helicopter, so that raw materials could be brought up to upper sections of the trail.

 At the top of the trail, Mount Charity Overlook is one of the three area overlooks that served as landmarks for riverboat captains.
-The other two overlooks used as landmarks were Mount Hope Overlook and Mount Faith Overlook.
+The other two were Mount Hope Overlook and Mount Faith Overlook.

-From the top of the Mount Charity Overlook, people do not just see the Mississippi River, but also river bluffs, floodplain forest and oak forests.
+From the top of the Mount Charity, people see not only the Mississippi River, but also river bluffs, floodplain forest and oak forests.

-On the way up to the top, hikers also have the opportunity to enjoy a rest stop with two memorial benches and the Riverview Trail Overlook.
+On the way up, hikers also have the opportunity to enjoy a rest stop at two memorial benches and at the Riverview Trail Overlook.

-The park was created when Winona businessman John A. Latsch donated land for the purpose of a state park in 1925.
+The park was created when Winona businessman John A. Latsch donated land in 1925.

-Latsch gained prominence in the community as a wholesale grocer and president and treasurer of Latsch & Son company, along with his time in other roles like having once been mayor of Winona, according to the 1934 article.
+Latsch gained prominence in the community as a wholesale grocer and president and treasurer of Latsch & Son Co., along with his time in other roles.
+He was once mayor of Winona.

 According to the DNR, the state park is home to coyotes, fox, opossum, timber rattlesnakes and white tailed deer, along with peregrine falcons and other birds that migrate in the area.

-John A. Latsch State Park, unlike many other state parks, does not require visitors to pay any fees to use its property, as no vehicle passes are necessary to enjoy the park.
+Unlike many other state parks, this one does not require visitors to pay any fees, as no vehicle passes are necessary to enjoy the park.